xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 After you have downloaded the relevant zip file, navigate to where you downloaded and saved this GitHub repository and place the file in the main folder of the repository, then unzip (or decompress) the file.

-(For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

 NOTE: The Banana environment is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page.
-The versions of Banana employed for this project were developed for the Udacity Deep Reinforcement Nanodegree course.
-For more information about this course visit: https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893

 ## Training
  - active the conda environment you created above